 Hardware wallets are slightly less user-friendly than web wallets and desktop wallets, but they’re easier to work with than paper wallets and more secure than hot wallets (most of the time).

 Some require batteries, some don’t.
 Some have screens which mean you don’t need an insecure computer to back up your private keys, some don’t.
-Some handle hard forks better than others (Trezor had a short-lived issue during the BCH fork), and they all are often sold out.
+Some handle hard forks better than others (Trezor had a short-lived issue during the BCH fork, Ledger Nano had no issues –any issue during a hard fork can be an emotional rollercoaster), and they all are often sold out, so snatch one up while you can if they’re available.

 They are great for storing large amounts of cryptocurrency you don’t need to move around often, and they offer more control.